-Gorilla Falls Exploration Trail is a walk-through attraction located in Orlando, Florida, at Disney’s Animal Kingdom park.
-The experience is located at the end of Kilimanjaro Safaris and offers guests the opportunity to see gorillas in a unique habitat.
+Gorilla Falls Exploration Trail is a walk-through attraction located at Disney’s Animal Kingdom park.
+This experience is located in the Africa section of the park and offers guests the opportunity to see gorillas in a unique habitat.

 |Gorilla Falls Exploration Trail||Animal Kingdom|

 Rider Switch at Disney World: